onlywei/codelab-async-js/README.md

 ## Ending

-We reviewed the entire abridged history of Javascript asynchrnous programming, figured out how generators and `co()` work "behind the scenes", and then learned how we can apply the intuitions and learnings to `async/await`.
+We reviewed the entire abridged history of Javascript asynchronous programming, figured out how generators and `co()` work "behind the scenes", and then learned how we can apply the intuitions and learnings to `async/await`.
 Feeling proud?
 You should.